Viewing: Winter

 At a glance

-Help me plan · I want to: ski · see the lake · do it in a day · understand the seasons · what's next?
+Help me plan · I want to: ski · see the lakes in summer · do it in a day · understand the seasons · what’s next?
 Printable checklists: winter driving, day at the lake.
 Need a custom packing list?
 Use the Gear List Helper.

 You’re viewing winter info.
 Planning a summer visit?
 See Summer logistics for shuttle booking, Moraine Lake, and hiking.

-Parking at the lakeshore in winter (mid-October to mid-May) is free but fills on weekends, holidays, and during Ice Magic.
-Arrive before 8am to guarantee a spot.
-For the ski resort shuttle, book ahead on peak days.
+Parking at the lakeshore in winter is usually easier than summer, but it can still fill on weekends, holidays, and during Ice Magic.
+Arriving early improves your odds; it is not a guarantee.
+For the ski-area shuttle, confirm current service directly with the resort.
 Check Parks Canada for trail and road updates.

 Book this first